This page is a companion piece to the Life Log Collection.

 - What the occasion was

-- Any detail worth remembering – a conversation, a moment, something that made it memorable
+- The little details – a conversation, a moment, something that made it memorable

 Moves & addresses